domidt/CDA/README.md

 The oTree team recommends the use of the [heroku server](https://www.heroku.com/), which now charges a little fee.
 The current free way to go is via a [github account](https://github.com/) and the cloud service [render.com](https://www.render.com).
 For more detailed instructions you are invited to visit [oTree: Online Deployment](https://ploteo.github.io/ExpEcoWorkflow_course_repository/7/oTree_deployment_printout.html).
-The latter free instances shall be fine for little classroom demonstrations, however risky for experimental sessions.
+The latter free instances should be fine for little classroom demonstrations, however risky for experimental sessions.

 ## Sequence